GuyAfik/Web-Chat-Server/README.md

 Clients can run commands in the web-chat-server, this is demonstrated in the video below.

+All the commands in the server are starting with a question mark (!).
+If the message does not start with a question mark, it will be automaticlly broadcasted as a message to all the rest of the clients that are connected to the server.

 Who am I? ---> Server will return the username of the client running that command.
 ```
 !whoami